Neutral Red Uptake (NRU) Cytotoxicity Test

 If the test substance induce a cytotoxic effect on the cells, the IC50 (i.e. the concentration producing 50 % reduction of viability) is calculated from the concentration-response.
 If achievable, the eight concentrations of each compound tested should span the range of no effect up to total inhibition of cell viability.
 If the relative cell viability for the highest concentration of the sample is = 70 % of the control group, then the material is considered non-cytotoxic.

-Experiment will start after receipt of signed protocol and the test substance.
-A draft report will be ready for review within 3 weeks after the experiment start date.
+The experiment will start after receipt of signed protocol and the test substance.
+A draft report will be ready for review 4-6 weeks after the experiment start date.